Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.59 degrees Kelvin in August 2025, the same value recorded in July 2025.
+In oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.46 degrees Kelvin in November 2025, compared to 0.51 in October.

 Sample.
-This monthly time series has 2,108 observations in total.
-The series covers the time span stretching from January 1850 to August 2025.
+In the monthly time series presented in the graph, there are a total of 2,111 observations.
+The series covers the time span extending from January 1850 to November 2025.

 Latest values